Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 As far as I'm concerned, there is no way to specify a timestamp in the past and get every more recent articles.
 So, we have to work with pagination to come up with our own solution in order to identify which article did we already share to BlueSky and which one was not yet posted.

-My solution is ilustrated on the following state diagram:
+My solution is illustrated on the following state diagram:

 ![State diagram for the actions of the bot](img-how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform/cm-blogs-state-diagram.png)